MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/6-exercise-business-critical-high-availability.md

     * `sample-name`: To be consistent with the previous exercise, the `AdventureWorksLT` database sample used.
     * `edition`: This term is a bit misleading, because it is really referring to the service tier, which is not the same as what edition means in the SQL Server box product.
     * `read-scale`: This is not enabled by default, but there is no additional cost associated with it.
 By enabling it, you're enabling one of your secondary replicas to be used as a readable secondary.
-    * `zone-redundant`: By default, this is set to false, but you can set it to true if you want a multi-az deployment, with no additional cost.
+    * `zone-redundant`: By default, this is set to false, but you can set it to true if you want a "multi-az" deployment, with no additional cost.
 You'll learn more about availability zones in the next unit.

     Note that this is only available in [certain regions](https://docs.microsoft.com/azure/availability-zones/az-overview#services-support-by-region) and is not yet available in Azure SQL managed instance.